Yedomon/sesamum101/README.md

 ## Short-read sequencing

 After a second quality check with Qubit Fluorometer (Thermo Fisher, Waltham, MA, USA), 1µg of genomic DNA was sheared to ~550 bp fragments.
 Then, the library preparation was performed with a TruSeq Nano DNA Prep Kit (Illumina, San Diego, CA, USA) following manufacturer's protocol.
-Taking advantage of the NovaSeq 6000 System (Illumina, San Diego, CA, USA), a 100 bp paired-ends sequencing data resulting in 1000 bp (-fold coverage) was generated.
+Taking advantage of the NovaSeq 6000 System (Illumina, San Diego, CA, USA), a 100 bp paired-ends sequencing data resulting in 1000 bp (xx-fold coverage) was generated (Supplementary Table S1).

 ## Genome size estimation

+Using the short-reads data, a k-mer based genome size estimation was performed with Jellyfish v.2.3.0 (Jellyfish,[RRID:SCR_005491](https://scicrunch.org/resolver/RRID:SCR_005491))([Marçais et al. 2011](https://academic.oup.com/bioinformatics/article/27/6/764/234905))tool with k-mer depth setting k = 19.
+As a result, a genome size of 321.82 Mbp was obtained based on the following equation Estimated genome size = the total number of each unique 19-mer/the highest frequency value that occurred at k = 19 (Supplementary Fig. S1).

 ## PacBio long-reads sequencing

 Using a high molecular weight of genomic DNA, an ~20 kb SMRT bell library was constructed following SMRTbell™ Libraries' protocol (Pacific Biosciences, Melon Parl, CA, USA).
-A total of 29,092,781,973 bp (-fold coverage) of filtered PacBio continuous long-reads (CLR) were generated on PacBio Sequel system using five Single Molecule Real Time (SMRT) cells.
+A total of 29.1 Gbp (90.4-fold coverage) of filtered PacBio® continuous long-reads (CLR) were generated on PacBio® Sequel system with five Single Molecule Real Time (SMRT®) cells using P6-C4 chemistry (Supplementary Table S2).

+## Hi-C Sequencing

+## Contigs level assembly and anchoring with Hi-C data